drshibalbhartiya/second-opinion-eye-care/glaucoma-second-opinion-india.md

 # Glaucoma Second Opinion in India: When, Why, and What to Expect
+## Glaucoma Second Opinion in India

+If your eye reports are “normal” but something still feels off, you’re not alone.

+Many patients with early glaucoma or subtle vision problems are reassured because routine tests appear normal.
+But early changes are often missed without detailed evaluation.

+This page will help you understand when a second opinion is necessary—and what it should include.
 If you’ve been told you may have glaucoma—or are already on treatment—it’s natural to have questions.

 - Is the diagnosis correct?